 1994 – 2010

 From 01.08.1981 to 18.03.2009, the phrase “Music Television” was located under the emblem.
 Its shortened version was on the “M” on the right side.
 The white abbreviation on a dark background looked impressive; the right part of the “v” went beyond the inscription and was edged with a black line.
-The letter itself is massive, wide, thanks to the geometric projection; it is also three-dimensional.
+The geometric projection makes the letter itself massive, wide, and three-dimensional.
 Due to the unique design of the logo, the music channel quickly gained wide recognition.

 2010 – 2021

 In 2008, at the opening of FNMTV, the studio used a revised and truncated logo that flashed on the air of most television programs.
-And already from the next year, the updated sign became the official symbol of MTV, debuting on March 18, 2009, on the channel’s official website.
+The next year, the updated sign became the official symbol of MTV, debuting on March 18, 2009, on the channel’s official website.

 The bottom inscription “Music Television” disappeared from the logo because it was already recognizable and no longer needed marketing elements.
-The network switched to a different broadcasting format, sharply reducing the number of programs, focusing only on multi-format music.
-This shift in emphasis started earlier and got its final point in a small logo change.
-The second option was developed by MTV employees independently.
+The network switched to a different broadcasting format, sharply reducing the number of programs and focusing only on multi-format music.
+This shift in emphasis started earlier and culminated in a small logo change.
+The second option was developed independently by MTV employees.

-The current version looks like the chopped off “M” of the previous format.
+The current version looks like the chopped-off “M” of the previous format.
 She is squat, with short legs and no protruding part of the letter “v.”
-It now has a lot more space, which was required to visually transform the sign into other custom logos, because the network has several separate directions.
-So she changes the logo in accordance with the necessary visual context because the trend of flexible design identity is very relevant now.
+It now has a lot more space, which was required to visually transform the sign into other custom logos because the network has several separate directions.
+So, she changed the logo to fit the necessary visual context because the trend of flexible design identity is very relevant now.

 The letter “M” is more of a graphic than a text caption.
-It has a custom sans serif typeface.
-The “tv” sign contrasts with it, as it is handwritten in italics.
-The emblem’s color scheme is simple: a combination of black and white, where they act as a background for each other and create three-dimensionality.
+It has a custom sans-serif typeface.
+The “TV” sign contrasts with it, as it is handwritten in italics.
+The emblem’s color scheme is simple: a combination of black and white, which act as a background for each other and create three-dimensionality.

 2021 – today

 The new logo appeared officially in mid-September 2021 and was first used at the Video Music Awards.
-Its developer is Loyalkaspar studio.
-The most important point in the modernization of the identity is the rejection of the three-dimensional effect.
-The letter “M” now stands exactly, literally in front of view.
-This is for the convenience of scaling the logo for advertising to be visible on all media types.
+Its developer is Loyalkaspar Studio.
+The most important point in modernizing the identity is rejecting the three-dimensional effect.
+The letter “M” now stands exactly in front of view.
+This is for the convenience of scaling the logo so that advertising can be visible on all media types.
 At the same time, the designers offered a different custom-made font.
-All facets of the symbol are even, clear, and on the right leg in the negative space, the designation “TV” is visible.
+All facets of the symbol are even and clear; on the right leg, the designation “TV” is visible in the negative space.
 It has been kept the same.

 Font and Colors

-During the modification of the logo, several types of typefaces were used in it: Helvetica Black (later transformed into Helvetica Neue Black), Kabel Black, and Gravity Grotesk (current version).
+Several typefaces were used during the logo’s modification: Helvetica Black (later transformed into Helvetica Neue Black), Kabel Black, and Gravity Grotesk (current version).
 The color scheme remained stable and consisted of a combination of black and white.
-The first was the large “M,” the second was the abbreviation “TV.”
+The first was the large “M,” and the second was the abbreviation “TV.”